How Do Regulatory Risks Affect Industrial Operations?

 Canfor Corporation adopted additional sawmills and harvesting rights to mitigate the regulatory risk posed by reducing AAC rates and the MPB infestation.
 They were unaffected by the MPB infestation or provinces, due to which their AAC rates increased.
 Canfor again closed down its Quesnel sawmill, which became unprofitable due to limited timber supply.
 Besides, Canfor continued acquiring and operating sawmills within the United States, where timber supply is not affected by MPB issues.

 A firm price resurgence is seen in the following years after the expiry.
 This is primarily because of the high demand for Canadian lumber in the U.S. market.
-This huge demand has allowed Canadian lumber companies to pass on additional costs from countervailing and anti-dumping duties imposed on them as higher prices.
+This huge demand has allowed Canadian lumber companies to pass on additional costs from countervailing and anti-dumping duties imposed on them at higher prices.

 This showed that regulation changes could have varying outcomes that can either harm or benefit firms and their related securities.